 The insurer must notify the AMF of any change to the above information within 30 days of such change, if applicable.

-The insurer must also provide the AMF with the following information regarding the insurance products that will be distribute:
+The insurer must notify the AMF with the following information regarding the insurance products that will be distributed:

 - the name and address of each distributor